Inkvii/jvm-debug-docker/README.md

 - docker (docker compose)
 - tomcat (embedded, run as .war, but can be even .jar I guess)

+Note that there are multiple branches.

+- master - using embedded tomcat
+- tomcat - using tomcat docker to deploy .war

 ## How to attach debugger

 - create Remote JVM Debug configuration in IntelliJ